apache/qpid-proton/proton-c/bindings/cpp/docs/main.md

 To send AMQP commands, call methods on classes like `proton::connection`, `proton::sender`, `proton::receiver`, or `proton::delivery`.

-To handle incoming commands, subclass the `proton::handler` interface.
+To handle incoming commands, subclass the `proton::messaging_handler` interface.
 The handler member functions are called when AMQP protocol events occur on a connection.
-For example `proton::handler::on_message` is called when a message is received.
+For example `proton::messaging_handler::on_message` is called when a message is received.

 Messages are represented by `proton::message`.
 AMQP defines a type encoding that you can use for interoperability, but you can also use